I know I’ll be mostly preaching to the choir here when I say this, but cable companies like Comcast really do suck.

 And before 4G, almost no one knew how popular HD streaming would become.

-Similarly, most people today have no idea what kinds of technologies 5G is going to enable… But that won’t stop these technologies from manifesting over the next 5-10 years.
+Similarly, most people today have no idea what kinds of technologies 5G is enabling… But that won’t stop these technologies from manifesting over the next 5-10 years.

-Of course, we don’t have the infrastructure in place just yet to fully realize the potential of these emerging industries, but 5G is about to change everything.
+Of course, we don’t have the infrastructure in place just yet to fully realize the potential of these emerging industries, but 5G is changing everything.

 The same way dial-up launched the World Wide Web, 5G is going to launch a network of autonomous vehicles that talk to each other and the roads they drive on.